klavinslab/aquaverse/docs/installation/index.md

 # Installing and Running Aquarium

 We recommend that labs doing protocol development run at least two instances: a nursery server and a production server.
-The nursery server is shared within the lab for the purposes of trying out protocols under development, while the second is the server that controls the lab.
+A _nursery_ server is shared within the lab for the purposes of trying out protocols under development, while the _production_ server actually controls the lab.
 We use this arrangement in the Klavins lab to run the UW BIOFAB so that protocols can be evaluated without affecting the actual lab inventory.
 In addition to these lab servers, each protocol developer should run a local instance.